okx/okexchain-docs/README.md

 ## OKT Tokens

+## The OKT

 Do you have OKT tokens?
-With OKT, you can contribute to the security and governance of OKTC.
-Delegate your OKT to one or more of the 100 validators on OKTC blockchain to earn more OKT through Delegated Proof-of-Stake.
-You can also vote with your OKT to influence the future of OKTC through on-chain governance proposals.
+With OKT, you have the unique ability to contribute to the security and governance of the OKC.
+Delegate your OKT to one or more of the 30 validators on the OKC blockchain to earn more OKT through Delegated Proof-of-Stake.
+You can also vote with your OKT to influence the future of OKT Chain through on-chain governance proposals.
 Learn more about [being a delegator](./delegators/delegators-faq.html).

 ## OKTC Explorer